addy-dclxvi/almighty-dotfiles/README.md

 - **Tint2** <br /> Just a single tint2rc, looks like my Openbox preview above.
 For my another Tint2 collections please check my [Tint2 Themes Collections](https://github.com/addy-dclxvi/Tint2-Theme-Collections).
-You need tint2 with executor support, and consider to use backported tint2 from BunsenLabs repo if You are on Debian.
+You need tint2 with executor support, and consider to use backported tint2 from BunsenLabs repo if you are on Debian.
 Tint2 version in Debian repo is outdated (Upss, every packages in Debian repo is outdated actually :stuck_out_tongue_winking_eye: )

 - **termite** <br /> My termite terminal emulator configuration with Nord colour scheme & Mostly-Bright colour scheme.